ABGH004/ABGH004/README.md

   <summary><h3>More About Me👨</h3></summary>
   When I was 14 years old I started learning C# for a short period of time.
-  I was influenced by game industry and wanted to become a game developer. but then I changed my direction and started learning python.
+  I was influenced by game industry and wanted to become a game developer.
+  But then I changed my direction and started learning Python.
-  In early years of entering this new digital world I had a really slow pace of learning and it was just in a trial-and-error manner.
+  In early years of entering this new digital world I had a really slow pace of learning and I was just experimenting different things to find my true interests.
   I learned basics in turtle and pygame frameworks.
-Then I started learning HTML/CSS. after attending to university I started to learn C++ for my subjects and learned basics of linux, vim, git and github by myself.
+Then I started learning HTML/CSS.
+  After attending to university I started to learn C++/Qt and a little bit of java/swing for my university courses and learned basics of linux, vim, git and github by myself.
   I'm currently learning MySQL along with Django framework.
 I want to become a Back-End Developer but I'm also passionate to learn AI and machine learning.
 </details>